4. Teaching Beginners

 4.2.3 Computer Programs

-Although Go programs do not yet challenge players above around 2 dan, they are very useful for beginners.
 It is said that beginners should lose their first 50 games as quickly as possible, and many people prefer to do this against a computer rather than against a human opponent!
 Playing a few games against a computer is a good way for a beginner to learn common shapes and simple tactics.
-Computer programs don't gloat when they win and don't moan when they lose, and most important, do not mind if you keep taking moves back.
+Computer programs don't gloat when they win, don't moan when they lose, don't complain if you spend a lot of time over moves and, most important, do not mind if you keep taking moves back.
 Some possible programs, all free, are:

 - Fuego.
 Strongish, Linux.